project-ida/nuclear-reactions/src/nuclear-energetics.md

 In addition to decay processes that happen spontaneously, we can also imagine exciting nuclei into higher energy states from which they are then energetically able to decay.
 [Photodisintegration](https://en.wikipedia.org/wiki/Photodisintegration), [Photofission](https://en.wikipedia.org/wiki/Photofission) and [Neutron activation](https://en.wikipedia.org/wiki/Neutron_activation) are examples of such a situation.

-Another important example that we'll now look at is the [breeding of tritium from lithium](https://en.wikipedia.org/wiki/Tritium#Lithium).
+Another important example (in the context of nuclear fusion) that we'll now look at is the [breeding of tritium from lithium](https://en.wikipedia.org/wiki/Tritium#Lithium).

 Most of the lithium in the world is Li-7